 - Jetpack backs up your content every 30 days and stores it in an archive for future use.

-- It has a color-coded markup scheme for mistakes, which helps you analyze your content’s quality at a glance.
+- It has a color-coded markup scheme for grammar and spelling mistakes, which helps you analyze your content’s quality at a glance.

 - Using the software, you can analyze text for wordiness, jargon, and redundancy.

-- Apart from basic proofreading functions, Jetpack also tracks your WordPress site’s uptime and security.
+- Apart from basic grammar and spelling proofreading functions, Jetpack also tracks your WordPress site’s uptime and security.

 - Additional features include a custom image gallery and themes to upload pictures and personalize your posts.

-- It’s one of the few tools that offers advanced checks, such as looking for duplicate content.
+- It’s one of the few tools that offer advanced checks, such as looking for duplicate content.